kansaineil/hype-annotation-guidelines-eacl26/index.md

 **Question:** Is the adjective gratuitous, adding little to the propositional content?

 **YES → HYPE**
-- Removing the adjective does not change meaning
+- Removing the adjective does not change meaning substanially

 **NO → NOT HYPE**